Squinting, a hand held up to shield her eyes, Korin stepped through the small opening in the door.

 "How do you know that?"
 Words floated from her mouth in the odd dream space, sounds almost becoming substance.

 "Waiting for me?"
-She questioned as she cupped her tea in both her hands.
-A more elegant and mannered tea drinker may have criticized her for holding her cup in such an unrefined manner.
-But she had never thought herself refined so it didn't matter much.
+She cupped her tea in both her hands.
+A more elegant and mannered tea drinker may have criticized her for holding it in such a manner.
+But she had never thought herself refined, so it didn't matter much.

 "..Why?"